Mariam Thresia Chiramel: Beatification process

-The second miracle – and the one needed for her canonization – was investigated in the diocese of its origin and later received the formal validation of the C.C.S. in Rome on 24 June 2014.
-The miraculous healing of the child Christopher received approval from the medical board in Rome in March 2018 and theologians later confirmed it in October 2018.
-Pope Francis approved this miracle on 12 February 2019 which cleared her for canonization; it was celebrated on 13 October 2019.
+A second miracle was investigated in the diocese of its origin and later received the formal validation of the Congregation in Rome on 24 June 2014.
+The miraculous healing of a child received approval from the medical board in Rome in March 2018 and theologians later confirmed it in October 2018.
+Pope Francis approved this miracle on 12 February 2019; the canonization was celebrated on 13 October 2019.

 Media

 Vaazhthappetta Mariam Thresia: Kudumbangalude Madhyastha directed by Sibi Yogyaveedan on Shalom won the award for the best teleserial at Kerala State television awards for 2013.